 It is to be noted that when you recover a mailbox database from backup, it will be in a Dirty Shutdown state and will not mount until it is fixed.
-To confirm the state, you can use EseUtil with the /mh switch.
+To confirm or check the Exchange database status, run EseUtil with the /mh switch.

 EseUtil /mh showing database state in Dirty Shutdown

-By using EseUtil, you can recover the database and then be able to mount it.
+By using EseUtil, you can recover the database to Clean Shutdown state and then use Exchange Admin Center (EAC) or Mount-Database cmdlet in Exchange Management Shell (EMS) to mount it.
 EseUtil has two methods of recovery – soft recovery and hard recovery.
 First, you can perform the soft recovery by using the eseutil/r switch.

 ESEUTIL /R E00 /d /I /L "E:\RecoverDB\MBX\LogFiles "